salesforcecli/plugin-deploy-retrieve/messages/delete.source.md

 When you run this command, both the local source file and the metadata component in the org are deleted.

+To delete multiple metadata components, either set multiple --metadata <name> flags or a single --metadata flag with multiple names separated by spaces.
+Enclose names that contain spaces in one set of double quotes.
+The same syntax applies to --manifest and --source-dir.

 # examples

 - Delete all local Apex source files and all Apex classes from the org with alias "my-scratch":